samus-io/tablab-steps/steps/vJcwOpMALniFbEpADXdsev4CYCdkfU6r9MP/en/README.md

 ### Working of ABAC

-* **Defining Attributes:** Attributes are characteristics of users, resources, and the environment.
+* **Defining attributes:** Attributes are characteristics of users, resources, and the environment.
-* **Assigning Attributes:** Users, resources, and environmental factors are assigned attributes based on their properties.
+* **Assigning attributes:** Users, resources, and environmental factors are assigned attributes based on their properties.
-* **Defining Policies:** Access control policies are defined based on combinations of attributes.
+* **Defining policies:** Access control policies are defined based on combinations of attributes.
 For example, a policy could specify that only users with the attribute **Role: Employee** and **Department: Finance** can access course materials.
-* **Access Decision:** When a user requests access to a resource, the system evaluates the access control policies based on the attributes of the user, resource, and environment.
+* **Access decision:** When a user requests access to a resource, the system evaluates the access control policies based on the attributes of the user, resource, and environment.
 If the user's attributes match the policy criteria, access is granted; otherwise, access is denied.

 #### Example of ABAC